Premarital Counseling

 What Premarital Counseling Covers

 Every couple is different, but premarital work typically touches on the areas where couples tend to struggle most.
-We talk about how you communicate—specifically, how you argue.
+We talk about how you communicate — specifically, how you argue.
 Most couples know they're attracted to each other.
 Fewer understand their actual conflict styles or how their family patterns show up when they disagree.

 We address finances directly.
 Money conversations are rarely comfortable, but they're essential.
 Differences in spending habits, debt, and attitudes toward money derail marriages more often than most couples expect.
-We don't tell you what to do with your money.
-We make sure you're both clear on what you actually want.

 Family expectations often go unexamined until after the wedding.
 What does family involvement look like in your marriage?
 What traditions matter, and which ones do you want to change?
-How much contact with extended family feels right to both of you?
-These questions matter more than couples typically realize.

 We discuss intimacy and sex openly.
-Not in a clinical way—in a practical way that acknowledges that attraction and desire shift over time, and that mismatched expectations here create real conflict.
+Not in a clinical way — in a practical way that acknowledges that attraction and desire shift over time, and that mismatched expectations here create real conflict.

 You'll talk about roles and responsibilities.
 Who handles what in the household?
 What does partnership actually mean to each of you?
-How do you handle it when those expectations don't match?

-And whether kids are part of your plan—or not—we make sure you've actually had that conversation.
+And whether kids are part of your plan — or not — we make sure you've actually had that conversation.
 Unspoken assumptions about parenthood are a frequent source of serious conflict.

 What to Expect in Sessions